8 Ways to Relieve Caregiver Anxiety and Improve Well-Being

 Getting these thoughts out of your head and down on paper helps you feel calmer and less stressed.

 Seeing your thoughts on paper also gives you a different perspective.
-That often makes it easier to recognize and change unhealthy thought patterns like distorted thinking.
+That often makes it easier to recognize and change unhealthy thought patterns, such as distorted thinking.

 6. Stay grateful and positive

-Looking for and reminding yourself of the positive things limits negativity and helps rein in those out-of-control thoughts.
+Looking for and reminding yourself of the positive things helps limit negativity and helps rein in those out-of-control thoughts.

 Just to be clear, being grateful or positive doesn’t mean ignoring negative feelings.
 It doesn’t mean that you’re supposed to be thankful no matter how hard caregiving gets.